 On one hand I’m really, really annoyed by this…

-Jerome made the perfect Joker – he looked the part, he was nuts, and he had that laugh.
-That signature, crazy laugh.
-Not to mention a few homages to The Dark Knight and other Jokers had been sprinkled throughout.
+Jerome made the perfect Joker – he looked the part, he was nuts, and he had that signature, crazy laugh.
+Not to mention a few homages had been sprinkled throughout.
 But, alas, it wasn’t to be.

 I’ll confess – even though it was never confirmed that Jerome was the Joker, I still feel like this was one big tease.
-And I do agree with one review of this episode I read – “Gotham” is going to have to really offer a big, compelling character (or characters) to fill the void and I teeter on calling this kill-off a mistake.
-Granted, we don’t know the season’s story arc, but still – it felt like we had been punked.
+And I do agree with one review of this episode – “Gotham” is going to have to really offer a big, compelling character (or characters) to fill the void and I teeter on calling this kill-off a mistake.
+Granted, we don’t know the season’s story arc, but still, it felt like I had been punked.

-On the other hand, there were hints that Jerome’s actions would simply inspire who would eventually become the Joker and he did seem a bit too obvious.
+On the other hand, there were hints that Jerome’s actions would inspire who would eventually become the Joker and he did seem a bit obvious.
 In that way, it reminded me of how I finally concluded that Severus Snape from the Harry Potter series (another reference – they don’t stop, do they?) was not a bad guy.
 In chapter two of Harry Potter and the Half-Blood Prince (“Spinner’s End”), Snape, whose allegiances were always in question, dialogues with Narcissa Malfoy and Bellatrix Lestrange, followers of Lord Voldermort.
-Bellatrix demands to know where Snape’s true loyalties lie, with the Dark Lord or with Albus Dumbledore.
-Snape gives a lengthy answer but it’s so obvious that he’s trying to be portrayed as a bad guy that it’s actually obvious that he’s not a villain.
-Rowling was never that direct in her writing, so to have a whole chapter try to convince readers that Snape was bad actually convinced me he was one of the good guys.
+Bellatrix demands to know where Snape’s true loyalties lie, so Snape gives a lengthy answer but it’s so clear that he’s trying to be portrayed as a bad guy that it’s obvious that he’s not a villain.
+Rowling was never that direct in her writing, so to have a whole chapter try to convince readers that Snape was bad actually convinced me he was good.

 However, Jerome is not entirely gone.
-His father, the blind circus fortune teller, asserts before he dies that Jerome will become “a curse upon Gotham.
-Your legacy will be death and madness.”
+His father, the blind circus fortune teller, asserts before he dies that Jerome will become “a curse upon Gotham” and that the young man’s “legacy will be death and madness.”
 True to his words, Jerome’s demise inspires young men around Gotham to emulate his laugh and engage in senseless, bloody violence.
 Thus, his legacy is one that will encourage heartlessness and cruelty.
-Even Penguin, who once made it a habit of stabbing people who were of no use to him, isn’t keen on this kind of criminality.
+Even Penguin isn’t keen on this kind of criminality.
 He claims Jerome “has no interest in building things.
 He’s chaos for chaos’ sake.”
-In other words, Jerome’s brand of villainy doesn’t care about making carefully executed power plays and laying down a legacy.
-It’s unbridled violence and madness without reason, methods even a criminal mastermind like Penguin would deem far too crude.
+In other words, Jerome’s brand of villainy doesn’t care about making executed power plays and laying down a legacy.
+It’s unbridled violence and madness, methods even a criminal mastermind like Penguin would deem crude.

 But this comparison between subdued villainy and full-on insanity proves that these characters become who they are and get to where they end up through their choices.
-In the real world, we aren’t born evil but we all have the penchant to sin and to be selfish.
+In the real world, we aren’t born evil but we have the penchant to sin and to be selfish.
 Even Bullock observes, “Every evil [person] in the world was a kid once,” meaning everyone starts from the same place – young and innocent.
-It’s only through living and making choices that we develop our inner character, whether for good or bad.
-Again, to defer to some Potter insight (the last – I swear!), as Dumbledore remarks to a young Harry, “It is our choices that show what we truly are, far more than our abilities.”
+It’s through living and making choices that we develop our inner character, whether for good or bad.
 All of the characters on “Gotham” – the good, the bad, and the in-between – make choices to do what’s right, what’s wrong, or nothing at all.
 These decisions have ramifications, and it’s these consequences that form the backbone of the stories we see, whether or not we always agree with the direction they take.

 “The plot thickens” indeed.